-CBS chief Les Moonves quits after new sex misconduct claims
+CBS chief quits after new sex misconduct claims and makes $20m #MeToo donation

 -

-CBS chief Les Moonves quits after new sex misconduct claims
+CBS chief quits after new sex misconduct claims and makes $20m #MeToo donation

 CBS chief Les Moonves has resigned after six more women accused the long-time television executive of sexual misconduct.